tzaeschke/zoodb/README.md

   --> Queries don't work with lazy evolution.
 - No backup (except copying the DB file).
 - Single process usage only (No stand-alone server).
-- Not thread-safe.
 - JDO only partially supported:
-  - Some query features not supported: group by, order by, range, variables, imports, setting result classes (partial).
+  - Some query features not supported: group by, range, variables, imports, setting result classes (partial).
   - No XML config or Annotations; configuration only via Java API.
   - Manual enhancement of classes required (insert activateRead()/activateWrite() & extend provided super-class).
 - Little documentation (some example code), but follows JDO 3.0 spec.